mharen/mharen.github.io/blog/2012/2012-11-halloween-abroad.md

 I travel semi-regularly for work and it just so happened that we’d be in Canada during our town’s trick-or-treat.
 The kiddos love candy, costumes and friends, so trick-or-treat is a pretty big deal to them and they would be bummed to miss out.
 Luckily, their mommy is amazing.

 She couldn’t really make up for being away from friends, but Sarah could arrange plenty of activities.
-First, we went to Dussel Farms to get pumpkins and do the <a href="http://footedjammies.blogspot.com/2012/11/nablopomo-begins.html">How Tall This Fall thing</a>, which has become a favorite family tradition.
+First, we went to Dussel Farms to get pumpkins and do the [How Tall This Fall thing](http://footedjammies.blogspot.com/2012/11/nablopomo-begins.html), which has become a favorite family tradition.

 ![06-2012-10-20%25252015.52.43%25255B7%25255D.jpg](06-2012-10-20%25252015.52.43%25255B7%25255D.jpg)